Federer suffers surprise defeat to world No. 302 Haas

 That was his third major title in a stunning start to the season, having also won the Australian Open in January and in Indian Wells.

-He missed the clay-court season to prepare for grass, specifically Wimbledon, which starts at the end of June, a tournament he has won on seven occasions.
+He missed the clay-court season to prepare for the grass-court campaign, specifically Wimbledon, which starts at the end of June, a tournament he has won on seven occasions.